-Throughout its 15 floors, the Kansas City Club Building housed meeting rooms, handball courts, a gym, restaurants, bowling alley, and 160 private hotel rooms.
+Throughout its 15 floors, the establishment housed meeting rooms, handball courts, a gym, restaurants, bowling alley, and 160 private hotel rooms.
 The 13th floor featured a five-lane swimming pool, while the top floor welcomed members to an open terrace restaurant.
 Some of the more notable individuals associated with the club include Harry S. Truman, Dwight D. Eisenhower, General Omar Bradley, and Ewing Kauffman.
 Early members helped shape the social and economic landscape of Kansas City.

 WHERE MEMBERS OF THE KANSAS CITY CLUB ONCE RECHARGED, HOTEL KANSAS CITY NOW SETS A NEW STANDARD FOR GRAND HOSPITALITY IN KANSAS CITY AND BEYOND.